GTemir/python_start/README.md

 Hi!
-Here we start learning Python 3.11.2
+Here we start learning Python on version 3.11.2